🔬 KnowledgeMay 25, 2026·🕐 6 min read

 Meaning: Interest, mild alertness.

 Your dog has noticed something worth paying attention to but hasn't decided how to feel about it yet.
+Watch for the tail to move up (arousal) or relax (curiosity satisfied) as the situation unfolds.

 The Wag Decoder